climateconnect/climateconnect/README.md

 ### Postgres

 1. Create a local Postgres database with your own username and password.
+E.g., `createdb climateconnect-dev`.
-1. Install [PostGIS](https://postgis.net/install/) on your local machine
+1. Install [PostGIS](https://postgis.net/install/) on your local machine.
-1. Create the postgis extension within that database: run [`CREATE EXTENSION postgis;`](https://docs.djangoproject.com/en/3.1/ref/contrib/gis/install/postgis/)
+1. Create the PostGIS extension within that database: run [`CREATE EXTENSION postgis;`](https://docs.djangoproject.com/en/3.1/ref/contrib/gis/install/postgis/).

 You will connect to this for your local backend project.